AherRahul/portfolio-v1/content/articles/11-java-fundamentals/string-formatting.md

 ---
 title: String Formatting
-description: Learn about String Formatting in Java programming.
+description: Learn the power of Java's StringBuffer for efficient, thread-safe string manipulation in multi-threaded applications.
+Discover key methods, use cases, and best practices.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: